0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 But not for long, it's staying shut
 ```

+- He starts to recognize the power dynamic that he had with his abuser
+- The guilt begins to come back in waves rather than permanent
+- Even if the narrator is doing better, he still continues to struggle with the pain he feels throughout the rest of your life.

 ```ad-quote
 title: **revisited** 7:1:9-12
 The drug I feel I wouldn't want
 ```

+- When compared to the rest of the drugs that
 # Comparison

 - Is their work an accurate representation of culture?